SharjeelRajpoot786/HR-EMPLOYEE-DASHBOARD/README.md

 # HR-EMPLOYEE-DASHBOARD
-his project features a comprehensive Power BI Dashboard designed to help Human Resources departments understand the "why" behind employee turnover.
+This project features a comprehensive Power BI Dashboard designed to help Human Resources departments understand the "why" behind employee turnover.
 By analyzing demographic, departmental, and performance data, this tool identifies high-risk clusters and provides data-driven insights to improve retention strategies.